 Before the first sample is taken, the DS_CLR_RET_TABLE command (180) should be executed to initialize the retrieval table (it turns off all level 2 products).
 Then a list of required retrieval files should be defined by subsequent DS_SEL_RET commands (181).
 This list is then used in the following calls to DS_TAKE_SAMP to generate the corresponding level 2 products (atmospheric data) which can be inspected by SEND_LEV2_DATA (171).
-The DS_TAKE_SAMP command also undates the surface sensor data reading so that a

 The DS_TAKE_SAMP command also updates the surface sensor data reading, so that a SEND_MET_DATA command (174) will return the newest surface sensor data.

-Variable Name Туре # Bytes Description RetStat byte =0xFA (251): operation success =0xFB (252): no success
+Variable Name Туре # Bytes Description RetStat byte 1 =0xFA (251): operation success =0xFB (252): no success